jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/write/setfeelessaddress.md

 <Tabs>
 <TabItem value="Step by step" label="Step by step">

-**Sets whether projects operating on this terminal can pay projects operating on the specified terminal without incurring a fee.**
+**Sets whether projects operating on this terminal can pay towards the specified address without incurring a fee.**

-_Only the owner of this contract can set terminal's as feeless._
+_Only the owner of this contract can set addresses as feeless._

 #### Definition

 ```
-function setFeelessTerminal(IJBPaymentTerminal _terminal, bool _flag)
+function setFeelessAddress(address _address, bool _flag)
   external
   virtual
   override